norrismw/SLAE/docs/assignment-1.md

 Finally, the third section of this paper demonstrates a program written in Python that allows a user to configure a port number to be used in the Shell_Bind_TCP shellcode.

 ## Analysis of Shell_Bind_TCP.c
-The following has been commented in such a way that breaks the program down into distinct sections which will be referenced during analysis.
+The following code has been commented in a way that aims to break the program down into distinct sections to be referenced during analysis.
 A brief explanation of each commented code section will be provided in this section of the post.

 ```c
 #include <stdio.h>